 Melrose Abbey, now a ruin, was once considered to be one of Scotland’s most beautiful buildings.
 It’s history provides the visitor with a sense of romance.

 Attacks by English Monarchs saw the church being pillaged and burned by Edward II’s army in 1322, and the Abbey was set on fire in 1385 by Richard II, when many monks were killed and David II was forced back to Edinburgh.

-(When Bruce was dying he requested that his heart be taken into battle, as he was unable to go on crusade.
-His wish was granted and his heart now lies in an unopened lead casket in Melrose Abbey).
+When Bruce was dying he requested that his heart be taken into battle, as he was unable to go on crusade.
+His wish was granted and his heart now lies in an unopened lead casket in Melrose Abbey.

 The final attack came in 1545 with the Earl of Hertford bombarding the site with cannon.
 The town of Melrose also suffered from English invasions and the Abbey came to an end with the Reformation in 1560.
-Following the last attack the Abbey was never properly restored, but some extensive restoration work did take place in 1918 when the abbey was gifted to the nation by the Duke of Buccleugh.
+Following the last attack the Abbey was never properly restored, but some extensive restoration work did take place in 1918 when it was gifted to the nation by the Duke of Buccleugh.

 Throughout its working life Melrose Abbey was a favourite of royalty, and just prior to the Reformation it was home to around 120 monks.
 Today, under the care of Historic Scotland, it comprises the almost complete ruins of the Abbey Church, and the chapel features a magnificent stained glass window and a full pipe organ.